roman-milk/roman-milk.github.io/teacher-1.md

  The thought of being ridiculed in newspapers had been pushed back out of the way but she still had to face the problem of keeping all this quiet.
 Getting out of his room was the first priority.
 Patiently she waited, stroking his hair while he slept.

  Occasionally he sucked on a nipple in his sleep and she smiled.
 Perhaps if she promised to do this in class at break time it might buy his silence.
 Holding back the giggle in case it woke him she tried to focus on something else.
-Report_Story #1